 The notice of the shareholders' meeting states the business to be transacted as well as other information prescribed by law and our Articles of Association.
 The agenda is fixed by the author of the notice of the meeting; however, one or more shareholders or other persons entitled to attend shareholders' meetings representing at least one-tenth of our issued share capital may, provided that the request was made at least five days prior to the date of convocation of the meeting, request that proposals be included on the agenda.
-Notwithstanding the previous sentence, proposals of persons who are entitled to attend shareholders' meeting by persons who are entitled to attend our shareholders' meetings who, solely or jointly, represent at least 1% of our issued share capital or a market value of at least €50,000,000.
+Notwithstanding the previous sentence, proposals of persons who are entitled to attend shareholders' meetings will be included on the agenda.
+Notwithstanding the previous sentence, proposals of generative days before that meeting by persons who are entitled to attend shareholders' meetings will be included on the agenda, if such proposals are made in writing to our Managing Board within a period of sixty days before that meeting by persons who are entitled to attend our shareholders' meetings who are entitled to attend our shareholders' meetings who solely or jointly, represent at least 1% of our issued share capital or a market value of at least €0,000,000.
 The requests referred to in the previous two sentences may not be submitted electronically.
 The aforementioned requests must comply with conditions stipulated by our Managing Board, subject to the approval of our Supervisory Board, which shall be posted on our website.

 We are exempt from the proxy solicitation rules under the United States Securities Exchange Act of 1934.
 Euroclear France will provide notice of shareholders' meetings to, and compile voting instructions from, holders of shares held directly or indirectly through Euroclear France at the request of the Company, the Registrar or the voting Collection Agent.
 A voting collection agent must be appointed; Netherlands Management Company B.V. acts as our voting collection agent.
-DTC will provide notice of shareholders' meetings to holders of shares held directly or indirectly through DTC and the New York Transfer Agent and Registrar will compile voting instructions.
-In order for holders of shares held directly or indirectly through Euroclear France to attend shareholders' meetings in person, such holders must withdraw their shares from Euroclear France and have such shares registered directly in their name or in the name of their nominee.
-In order for holders of shares held directly or indirectly through DTC to attend shareholders' meetings of shareholders in person, such holders need not withdraw such shares from DTC but must follow rules and procedures established by the New York Transfer Agent and Registrar.
+DTC will provide notice of shareholders' meetings to holders of shares held directly or indirectly through Euroclear France Agent and Registrar will compile voting instructions.
+In order for holders of shares held directly or indirectly or indirectly through Euroclear France to attend shareholders' meetings in person, such holders must withdraw their shares from Euroclear France and have such shares registered directly in their name or in the name of their nominee.
+In order for holders of shares held directly through DTC to attend shareholders' meetings of shares from Euroclear France and procedures established by the New York Transfer Agent and Registrar.